GerHobbelt/qiqqa-searcher/README.md

   These hash codes look some like this: `e440b55474b288f9ff5127ee3bf35c67909ec858`, and are also used to (re)name the PDF documents in each library.

-  Meanwhile, all data fed into the SOLR search engine is linked to its docment source by using that very same hash code as it's `<UniqueKey>` in SOLR, thus enabling you to quickly identify document file(s) that are linked to the search results you'll be getting from SOLR.
+  Meanwhile, all data fed into the SOLR search engine is linked to its document source by using that very same hash code as it's `<UniqueKey>` in SOLR, thus enabling you to quickly identify document file(s) that are linked to the search results you'll be getting from SOLR.
 Handy!

 - Another local 'web' server called **Qiqqa Docu Base**, which is part of the Qiqqa/MuPDF toolkit, harbors the Qiqqa Library Database (SQLite) and can be queried to produce more relevant info about and around a given **content hash code**... or a *bunch of those* if you're into doing *bulk operations*.